-During the budget process for fiscal year 2023-2022, the City Manager, the City Commission and the Staff, analyzed the anticipated needs of the City based on many factors.
+During the budget process for fiscal year 2023-2024, the City Manager, the City Commission and the Staff, analyzed the anticipated needs of the City based on many factors.
 These factors are drivers and/or indicators of economic growth and include new housing and business developments, job growth, increases in commercial construction, decreases in federal funding, staffing needs, as well as historical revenue and expenditure trends.
-As a result of those factors, the City increased the tax rate to \$0 for fiscal 2023-2022.
-Total revenues and other financing sources for the City's General Fund for fiscal year 2023-2022 are budgeted at \$15,281,900, which is an increase of \$2,989,097, over the fiscal year 2023-2022 budget.
-Expenditures and other financing uses are budgeted at \$15,281,900, which is an increase of \$2,989,097, over the fiscal year 2023-2022 budget.
+Total revenues and other financing sources for the City's General Fund for fiscal year 2023-2024 are budgeted at \$15,086,061, which is a decrease of \$195,839, over the fiscal year 2022-2023 budget.
+Expenditures and other financing uses are budgeted at \$15,086,061, which is a decrease of \$195,839, over the fiscal year 2022-2023 budget.
 This is attributed to an increase in public works maintenance and non-departmental costs.